arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 Oblivious HTTP (OHTTP) provides a standardized way to separate transport metadata from application payloads.
 By routing requests through an OHTTP relay, clients conceal their network identity from the target relay while preserving end-to-end confidentiality and integrity of their Nostr events.
 This introduces per-request unlinkability without requiring heavy overlay networks.

 The design keeps protocol churn minimal.
 Clients and relays continue to use NIP-01 semantics, but transport shifts from a connection-oriented WebSocket to stateless OHTTP messages.
 Deployment is incremental: relays can expose OHTTP endpoints alongside WebSocket interfaces, advertising support in NIP-11.
-Clients that do not adopt OHTTP remain fully interoperble.
+Clients that do not adopt OHTTP remain fully interoperable.

 ## Specification / Protocol Flow